wingemo/Object-oriented-/ParallelProgrammingBankSimulator/README.md

-# Parallel Programming in a Bank Simulator
+# Parallel Programming a Bank Simulator

 This is a simple Java application that simulates a bank with multiple transactions.